 It’s possible to control captions via actions.
 ActivePresenter provides the apCCVisible variable to help you show or hide the CC.
 Set the variable to true to turn the CC on, and false to turn it off.

 For example, you can create your own CC button that allows users to show or hide the CC:

 Export Closed Captions to File

 Now, ActivePresenter 8 gives you a chance to easily and quickly export just CCs to *.srt file without exporting with the whole video.
-To get it done, you simply right-click a CC node in the Timeline pane, then select Export Closed Caption To File.
+To get it done, you simply right-click a CC node in the Timeline pane, or click the drop-down arrow on the Closed Caption button in the Insert tab > Export Closed Caption To File.

 Delete Closed Captions

 To delete one or more CC nodes, select them in the Timeline and press DELETE.